apache/seatunnel-website/README.md

 Counter example: `script / style / demoStyles / imgs / docs`

-### 3.2 Vue and the naming convention of static resource files
+### 3.2 javascript and the naming convention of static resource files

 All lowercase, separated by a dash